 In supporting reasonable certainty, the expert must consider how long the business has operated and whether or not it is a startup company.
 How does the business compare with other businesses?
 Was the plaintiff able to perform the operation on which the calculation of lost profits is based?
 There are many considerations that depend on the facts and circumstances of the case.

 A loss is foreseeable if it would ordinarily be expected to result from a breach or if the breaching party had reason to know of particular circumstances that would make the loss likely.
 This serves to focus the liability only to those consequences connected to the defendant’s actions.

 Foreseeability is a close cousin to proximate cause in that both require a focus on the specific damages that result from the breach at hand.
 All other causes not related to the breach must be considered and eliminated and no unforeseen damages can be included.

 For example, it is not appropriate for the expert to include damages (or lost profits) related to a “new product” that the injured party claims to have been in process but delayed or destroyed as a result of the breach — unless there is proof of the new product’s existence or planning that can be supported.

 As you can see, these three legs of the stool are closely related but are all important for an expert and an attorney to consider and support before submitting a damages report to the court.
 The attorney and expert should work together as a team to insure that the damages calculation meets all three tests and that the stool remains standing.
 Gryphon Valuation Consultants has assisted many attorneys and their clients with a variety of litigation issues, including the determination of lost profits.
-Please contact us at (702) 870-8258 for more information.
+Please contact us or call (702) 870-8258 for more information.